GoronwyPrice/CodeClubScratchModuleA/README.md

 Click on the green flag to start the Scratch project and click the red hex button to stop the Scratch project.

+## qed5Level1CarTrack.sb3
+The green flag start this Scratch project and the red button of the key s stops it

 ## qed7Level1CrossTheRoad.sb3
 1. up arrow moves the cat up by 1 step
 2. down  arrow moves the cat down by 1 step